Mohammed – The Revolutionist

 The best moment in his life, Mohammed believes, is yet to come: to see his country be free.

 Mohammed is a Muslim living in Havana.
 He has done everything to educate himself in a world without opportunity.
 He spends his time studying books and learning various languages.
-He fluent in Farsi, Arabic, Hebrew, Spanish and English.
+He is fluent in Farsi, Arabic, Hebrew, Spanish and English.
 As a part of his past, his focus on education led him to feel very constrained and trapped.
-He learned of other people, other cultures with free access to the internet, with freedom from oppressive authority figures, and freedom from an extreme separation of wealth so they could improve their economic standings.
+He learned of other people, other cultures with free access to the internet, with freedom from oppressive authority figures, and freedom from an extreme separation of wealth so they could improve their economic standings with a view of admiration.

 All ideas, both present and future, are concentrated on making lasting change to improve his quality of life for himself, his family, his friends and his people.
-Mohammed strongly believes that change is possible and he will be fighting for that change to improve the quality of life for all Cubans in poverty.
+Mohammed strongly believes that change is possible and he will always be fighting for that change to improve the quality of life for all Cubans in poverty.
 His hope and focus on improvement, he believes, will eventually cure the “chicken” issue of Cubans being too fearful to enact progress.
-As others see him openly sharing ideas of revolution, not through bloody means, but through the power of information and freedom of speech, sharing ideas, knowledge, and economic possibilities.
+As others see him openly sharing ideas of revolution, not through bloody means, but through the power of information and freedom of speech, sharing ideas, knowledge, and economic possibilities, he hopes the spark of freedom will spread.

 He is still unique in his views, many others in his neighborhood shy away from his bold ideas of revolution.
 He strives for more access to information, as he believes the internet and truth of information will give him and his people the power to break free from their impoverished and fear bound state.
 “The only way the Cuban people will break free is if the will to change comes within.
 It is not outside our country that our problems stem from, it is from within.
 Our human rights fight is right here.”